-1) Select the first three items on the slide (not the animations list) and click Add in the Custom Animation pane.
-This time we go to the Emphasis page of the Custom Animation dialog box and choose Change Font Color, as shown in Figure 177.
+Select the first three items on the slide (not the animations list) and click Add in the Custom Animation pane.
+This time we go to the Emphasis page of the Custom Animation dialog box and choose Change Font Color, as shown in Figure 178.
 Click OK to save this effect.

-Custom Animation ×
+Custom Animation X

 Entrance Emphasis Exit Motion Paths

 Basic ~

-Change Fill Color Change Font Change Font Color Change Font Size Change Font Style Change Line Color Spin Transparency =
+Change Fill Color Change Font

+Change Font Color

+Change Font Size

+Change Font Style =

+Change Line Color

+Spin

+Transparency

 Exciting

+Blast

-Blast Blink
+Blink

-Figure 177: Choosing an emphasis effect
+Figure 178: Choosing an emphasis effect

-2) Notice that the three new animations are listed at the bottom of the animations list, and the "type of effect" icon for these three effects (in the second column) is different from the icon for the first four effects (see Figure 178).
+2) Notice that the three new animations are listed at the bottom of the animations list, and the "type of effect" icon for these three effects (in the second column) is different from the icon for the first four effects (see Figure 179).
+You could, if you wish, select any of the last three items and choose a different color from the Font color list on the Custom Animation pane.

-Figure 178: Animation list after adding a second set of animations
+Figure 179: Animation list after adding a second set of animations